It depends on your doctor and on whether your doctor accepts assignment.

 Your doctor may ask you to pay the full amount for services in advance and charge you up to 15 percent more than Medicare’s approved amount under federal law.
 Some states have stricter limits on what your doctor can charge you.

-Medicare will reimburse you directly for its part of the bill (80 percent of Medicare's approved amount for most medical services; 65 percent for mental health services).
+Medicare will reimburse you directly for its part of the bill (80 percent of Medicare's approved amount for most medical services, including mental health services).